morganjohanna/simple-games/README.md

 *The classic game played in complicated fashion in a terminal*

 ### Design
-The game is managed by global variables and a nested list that serves as the board; it's intended to be played by 2 humans who input a row (1-3) and column (A-C) to place an X or O. Every turn, the game iterates through different win conditions before prompting the next player.
+The game is managed by global variables and a nested list that serves as the board; it's intended to be played by 2 humans who input row (1-3) and column (A-C) choices to place an X or O. Every turn, the game iterates through different win conditions before prompting the next player.

 ### Next
-I'll fix the input issue (so it doesn't crash when user inputs something unaccepted).
 I might later make it so the user can play vs. the computer.